Fergus, Ontario: From "poorhouse" to museum

 In 1877, the County opened the Wellington County House of Industry and Refuge, or Poorhouse as it was called, on Wellington Road 18 between Fergus and Elora.
 Over the years, approximately 1500 "deserving" poor, including those who were destitute, old and infirm or suffering from disabilities were housed here.
 The sixty bed house for "inmates" was surrounded by a 30-acre "industrial" farm with a barn for livestock that produced some of the food for the 70 residents and the staff and also provided work for them.
 Others worked in the House itself.
 According to a 2009 report by the Toronto Star, "pauperism was considered a moral failing that could be erased through order and hard work".
 A hospital was added in 1892.
 A nearby cemetery has 271 plots for those who died.
 In 1947 the House was converted into the Wellington County Home for the Aged and in 1975 the building reopened as the Wellington County Museum and Archives.

 A historic plaque was erected at the museum, indicating that the "government-supported poorhouse" was "the shelter of last resort for the homeless and destitute, who traded spartan accommodations for domestic or agricultural labour".

 Geography

 Fergus is located north-northwest of Guelph and sits on the Grand River.
 It is near many natural settings such as the Elora Gorge and Conservation Area, and Belwood Lake.
-Fergus is a mostly residential community filled with streets lined with trees, many stone buildings, modern schools, and attractive parklands.
+Fergus is a mostly residential community filled with streets lined with trees, many stone buildings, schools, and attractive parklands.
 It is laid out on a rectangular grid, with the Grand River flowing through the downtown heritage centre, its limestone riverbanks surrounding it.